jordicenzano/live-streaming-ingest-advanced-simulation/README.md

 Thanks to [Jon Carlos Rivera](https://github.com/imbcmdth) for all FEC decoder implementation and ffmpeg FEC patch.

 ## Introduction
-This script uses the docker image [jcenzano/docker-ffmpeg](https://hub.docker.com/r/jcenzano/docker-ffmpeg/) to stream a file (simulating a live stream) using one of those protocols (**udp, rmtp, srt, FEC (**) to a destination, in this case another docker container.
+This script uses the docker image [jcenzano/docker-ffmpeg](https://hub.docker.com/r/jcenzano/docker-ffmpeg/) to stream a file (simulating a live stream) using one of those protocols (**UDP, RTMP, SRT, TS+FEC**) to a destination, in this case another docker container.
 It also allows you to introduce any kind of network problems (packet loss, delay, corruption, reordering, duplication, rate limiting) to the live stream and visually see the results.

+### Block diagram for udp, rtmp, and srt
 ![Block diagram](./pics/live-ingest-blocks.png "Block diagram")

+### Block diagram for fec
 ![Block diagram for FEC](./pics/live-ingest-fec-blocks.png "Block diagram for FEC")

-Note: To test FEC (SMPTE 2022) you need to be part of Brightcove organization and pull the following container `TODO`
+Note: **To test FEC (SMPTE 2022) you need to be part of Brightcove organization.**

 This code has been really useful to me to test different ingest protocols and tune their configurations.